-A reentry permit resembles a passport but is not a passport at its core.
-It is a travel document that allows any lawful permanent resident or conditional permanent resident to travel outside of the U.S. for more than one year and reenter safely upon return.
+A reentry permit is a travel document that allows any lawful permanent resident or conditional permanent resident to travel outside of the U.S. for more than one year and reenter safely upon return.

 While your green card and your passport, along with other travel documents, are normally all you’d need, things get a bit complicated if you spend a long time out of the U.S. Think of the reentry permit as protection against any such complications.
 Once issued, it is valid for two years.
 So, you can safely remain out of the U.S. for up to two years.

 Reentry permits are particularly useful for lawful permanent residents who travel in and out of the U.S. on a regular basis or stay out for a long period of time.
-While this is accepted by the United States government, there are limitations.
-Those are:
+While this is accepted by the United States government, there are limitations, including:

 In such cases, a reentry permit will help your cause as a lawful permanent resident.
 Since the permit establishes that you do not intend to abandon your U.S. residence, you remain protected against any absence-related scrutiny.

 So, as a lawful permanent resident who stays away from the United States for more than one year but less than two years, you should get a reentry permit.

 A reentry permit is also useful if you want to travel outside the United States but not on a passport of your home country.
 Many countries will recognize the reentry permit issued by the U.S. government as a valid travel document.
 This is particularly useful for permanent residents who, for some reason, cannot get a passport from their native country.
 But it is advised to check with the respective country’s passport and visa requirements before making travel arrangements since each country is different.

 When applying for a reentry permit, it’s important to submit the required forms and supplement them with relevant documents, including:

 - Completed Form I-131, Application for Travel Document